ifeoluwafavour/Small-Python-Projects/README.md

 # Small-Python-Projects

-This repo contains all the small projects I will use to learn basic Python programming concepts.
+This repo contains all the small projects I will use to learn Python programming concepts.

+**Projects**
+- Character Count
+- Book Site Web Scraper